 Step 1: Download and Install Movavi Video Editor

-Download Movavi Video Editor, run the .exe file and follow the installation instructions.
+Download Movavi Video Editor, run the installation file and follow the on-screen instructions.
 After the installation is complete, open the Video Editor and click Record Video.
 You will see a special application for transferring VHS to your computer and for recording video from cameras, webcams, and other devices.

 Step 2: Connect Your VHS Capture Device